DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-course-naming-policy.md

 In 2021, the market reform team introduced Teaching School Hubs and communicated to all providers that they would not be able to include ‘teaching school’ in the title of their organisation from the new cycle in October 2021.
 This change was explained to ITT providers using targeted communications.

-Standardising course naming enables better course filtering for candidates and reduces confusion.
+Standardising course titles enables better course filtering for candidates and reduces confusion.
 For example, allowing ITT providers to include specific locations in their course titles means that candidates may apply all of their choices to one ITT provider, which essentially ‘wastes’ their choices as they must still get placements at two different schools during their training course.

 This policy impacts the Publish teacher training courses (Publish), Apply for teacher training (Apply), and Register trainee teachers (Register) services, which need the same data from the source in Publish.
 This will impact whether courses have associated financial incentives and will be used for reporting by downstream analysts.

-The naming policy will impact ITT providers by outlining what they are and are not allowed to name their courses on our services.
+The naming policy will impact ITT providers by outlining what they are and are not allowed to include their course titles on our services.
 In turn, this will impact how candidates browse for their courses.

 ## The policy

-Our policy for course naming is that ITT providers should not include the following in their course titles:
+Providers should not include the following in their course titles:

 - Do not include the accredited provider’s name in the course title.